nsitu/OAuthDemo/README.md

 [https://github.com/bradtraversy/storybooks](https://github.com/bradtraversy/storybooks)

 # Further Context and Notes
 Depending on your needs, [Passport](https://www.passportjs.org/) may be a great fit because it simplifies NodeJS integration.
 However, Google does offer its own set of tools as well.
-If you want to explore beyond the limitations of this example, you may enjoy this additional links:
+If you want to go beyond the limitations of this example, you may like to explore these additional links:
 - An in-depth [NodeJS Client Library](https://github.com/googleapis/google-api-nodejs-client) to addresses a wide set of server-side use cases.
 - A general guide to [Using OAuth 2.0 for Web Server Applications](https://developers.google.com/identity/protocols/oauth2/web-server).
 - A Google-centric approach to [Sign In With Google](https://developers.google.com/identity/gsi/web/guides/overview), via [Google Identity](https://developers.google.com/identity)